 The birthing barn is included as part of the Wisconsin Agricultural Education Center experience to give visitors a chance to see firsthand new life enter into the world.
-The Grotegut Farm has six to eight calves born daily and a portion of these will be born at the center.
 In the event there are no live births happening, there will be a realistic video playing to give visitors that real life experience.
 There will be a messaging alert system throughout the facility to let visitors know when there is about to be or currently is a live birth in progress.

 The neighbors of the Wisconsin Agricultural Education Center will be impacted very minimally.
 There will be more traffic but most activities will be confined to the location of the Wisconsin Agricultural Education Center with buses transporting visitors to the Grotegut Farm.
 The Manitowoc Community will be impacted through increased tourism, with more people stopping to experience all that Manitowoc County has to offer.

 Agriculture is a very important part of the State of Wisconsin and it begs the question as to why there is no agricultural education center located in Wisconsin.
 Today, most people are several generations removed from farming.
 With less than 2% of the population producing food for the other 98%, many Americans do not know where their food actually comes from, or how it is produced.
 Currently many people want to know more about the food they are consuming.
 While most have a vague understanding of the origin of their food, the enormous role of the agriculture industry in their lives is a mystery to many Americans.